R. H. Barlow: Anthropologist

+Following a suggestion from an interested counselor and friend, Barbara Mayer, that Barlow make the study of Mexico's antiquities his goal, he went to Mexico in 1940–41, studied at the Escuela Nacional de Ciencias Biologicas.
+Upon his return to California, he received a B.A. degree at the University of California in 1942.

-Barlow moved permanently to Mexico around 1943, where he taught at several colleges, and in 1948 became chairman of the anthropology department at Mexico City College and a distinguished anthropologist of Indigenous Mesoamerican culture.
-He taught classes at Mexico City College, to mostly American students who were mostly there under funding from the post-war G.I.
+Barlow moved permanently to Mexico around 1943, where he taught at several colleges, including the Universidad Nacional Autonoma de Mexico, becoming a distinguished anthropologist of Indigenous Mesoamerican culture.
+In 1944 he received a Rockefeller Foundation and in 1946–48 a Guggenheim Fellowship.
+In 1948 he became head of the Department of Anthropology at Mexico City College, which position he held at the time of his suicide on January 2, 1951.
+There he taught classes, largely to American students who were mostly there under funding from the post-war G.I.
 Bill.
 The famous writer William S. Burroughs, who lived in Mexico from 1950 to 1952, studied the Mayan Codices under Barlow in the first half of 1950.
 Burroughs went on at least one field trip with him to the Temple of Quetzalcoatl in Teotihuacan.
 The Mayan symbolism and political structure he found there later featured heavily in Burroughs' fiction.

 At the same time Barlow cooperated with Prof. Salvador Mateos Higuera in a descriptive study of Mexican codices.
 Within a brief three years he had cooperated with George T. Smisor to plan and edit Tlalocan, a journal of source materials on native cultures of Mexico.
 Beginning in 1943 with the appearance of Tlalocan his productivity attained added momentum and his articles appeared with increasing frequency in the scholarly journals of Mexico, United States and Europe.
 Concern for minutiae led to such works of detail as "The 18th Century Relaciones Geograficas".

-He travelled to the Yucatán to study the Mayans, and to western Guerrero, where he studied the Tepuztecs.
+Barlow travelled to the Yucatán to study the Mayans, and to western Guerrero, where he studied the Tepuztecs.
 He founded two scholarly journals, and published around a hundred and fifty articles, pamphlets, and books.

 In 1950 he published Mexihkatl itonalama ("The Mexican's calendar"), a Nahuatl-language newspaper.
 His work in Mesoamerican anthropology is of pioneering significance, and his collected anthropological papers are in the process of publication in Mexico.
 At this time Barlow was also continuing his work as a poet, writing both formalist verse and experimental verse of the Activist school pioneered by Lawrence Hart.